LGBTQ rights in Norway: Conversion therapy

 In 2000, the Norwegian Psychiatric Association overwhelmingly voted for the position statement that "homosexuality is no disorder or illness, and can therefore not be subject to treatment.
 A 'treatment' with the only aim of changing sexual orientation from homosexual to heterosexual must be regarded as ethical malpractice, and should have no place in the health system".

-As of December 2019, the Storting is considering a ban on conversion therapy.
+Membership of the Norwegian Psychiatric Association accounts for at least 90 percent of authorized psychiatrists in Norway.

+On 12 December 2023, a bill banning conversion therapy was approved by the Parliament in a 85–15 vote.
+The ban had been under discussion since December 2019.
+Substantive discussion in the Storting of laws to enact the ban were delayed until Autumn (April–June) 2023, due to opposition by some government ministers.
+The law prohibiting conversion therapy came into effect on 1 January 2024.

 Health and blood donation

 In Norway, as in many other countries, men who have sex with men (MSM) were previously not allowed to donate blood.
 In June 2016, the Norwegian Directorate for Health and Social Affairs announced it would make an end to this ban, and implement a 12-month deferral period instead, whereby MSM applicants would be permitted to donate provided they have not had sex in a year.
 The new 1 year deferral period was implemented on 1 June 2017.

 In October 2016, Minister of Health and Care Services Bent Høie made the announcement that the HIV-prevention drug, PrEP, would be offered free of charge as part of Norway's health care system.

+A policy to end discrimination against men who have sex with men donating blood was planned to go into effect in 2024, but was ultimately indefinitely postponed.